 levels are on WCC's Board of Trustees page: www.wccnet.edu/about/policies/2005.php.
 Details regarding WCC's point scales that are used to calculate points are on WCC's

-Student Connection, Health and Second Tier Program information page .
+Student Welcome Center, Health and Second Tier Program information page .

 Prerequisite and program requirements along with WCC's point system and scales are reviewed annually and subject to change.
 Students are expected to meet the prerequisite and program requirements of the catalog term for the semester in which they first begin the program.